ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

-= 2.0.25 06/24/2022 =
+= 2.0.25 06/27/2022 =
 * TWEAK: Added Migration from Table of Contents Plus and LuckyWP Table of Contents #160
-* TWEAK: Added option to add inline CSS and JS #189
+* TWEAK: Added Option to add inline CSS and JS #189
-* TWEAK: Improved the Web Accessibility in TOC Toggle #190
+* TWEAK: Added Shortcode to show hidden view on particular posts #183
 * TWEAK: Added Hyphen Counter to display the TOC heading #192
 * TWEAK: Added Dot Counter to display the TOC heading #180
+* TWEAK: Improved the Web Accessibility in TOC Toggle #190
 * BUG: Shortcodes are not rendering in TOC titles #197
 * BUG: TOC heading are getting hidden in sticky header #186
 * BUG: No success or error message after support request is submitted #196
 * BUG: Same font size appearing in headings and sub-headings #161
+* BUG: Salient core plugin conflict with last update 2.0.24.1 #207

 = 2.0.24.1 06/14/2022 =
 * BUG: TOC not displaying properly when initial view option is disabled #195